 There is no rubbish collection at Modifyre!
 There are no bins.
 That means we are ALL responsible for trash and every camp is responsible for its own garbage.
 EVERYTHING you bring in has the potential to become trash: tent pegs, bottle caps, ashes, banana peels, cigarette butts, nut shells, rope fibers, sequins or even glitter.
 All citizens share in the responsibility to line-sweep their camps and the city for Matter Out Of Place (MOOP) before they leave the site.

-Leave No Trace (LNT) is one of the 10 Principles that guide Modifyre, so when it comes time to say goodbye we aim to leave the site exactly as we found it...or when we can, even better!
-Modifyre might call our site home for a few short weeks, but it is the luscious year-round home to numerous types of flora, fauna and the Funny Farm Community, we aim to keep it that way.
+Leave No Trace (LNT) is one of the 11 Principles that guide Modifyre, so when it comes time to say goodbye we aim to leave the site exactly as we found it...or when we can, even better!
+Modifyre might call our site home for a few short weeks, but it is the luscious year-round home to numerous types of flora and fauna, we aim to keep it that way.

 Prepare To Leave No Trace